demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-application-group
 ***
 Creates a new application group rule in panorama/firewall instance.
-If trying to create an existing group, it will override its configuration.

 #### Base Command